 - had only worked there for less than a year, and

-- had received a written policy about PTO payouts being withheld.5
+- had received a written policy stating that PTO payouts would be withheld.5

 Similarly, both Colorado and Indiana allow employers to condition when a departing employee will receive payments for accrued but unused vacation time.6

-Other states, like Maryland, require employers to pay for unused PTO if the employee has not agreed to a policy that explicitly forfeits these payments.7
+Other states, like Maryland, require employers to pay for unused PTO unless the employee has agreed to a policy that explicitly forfeits it.7

 What is the law in California?